neil-hickey/docs-tap/namespace-provisioner/customize-installation.hbs.md

    **<a id ='con-adjust-sync'></a>Adjust sync period of Namespace Provisioner**

   `sync_period` defines the wait time for the Namespace Provisioner to reconcile. `sync_period` is specified in time + unit format.
 The minimum `sync_period` allowed is 30 seconds.
-Namespace Provisioner sets the `sync_period` value to `30s` if a lesser value is specified in TAP values.
+Namespace Provisioner sets the `sync_period` value to `30s` if a lesser value is specified in `tap-values.yaml`.
 If not specified, the value defaults to `1m0s`.

-   Sample TAP values configuration:
+   Sample `tap-values.yaml` configuration:

   ```yaml
   namespace_provisioner: